jakobjassmann/ecodes-dk-lidar/README.md

 ## Getting Started

-This repository contains the code to generate the EcoDes-DK15 dataset, as well as the figures in the accompanying manscuript.
-It also provides additional documentation for the dataset and the processing software.
-See [documentation](#documentation) below.
+This repository contains the code needed to generate the EcoDes-DK15 dataset and the figures in the accompanying manscuript.
+It also provides additional documentation for both code and dataset, see [below](#documentation).

 To replicate the processing, revisit the [workflow overview](/documentation/dk_lidar_processing_flow.pdf), then carry out the following steps: